 Coverage: A Trixie is limited to doubles and a treble while a Round Robin covers a broader range, including 2-team, 3-team, and 4-team.

-What Are the Advantages and Disadvantages of Round Robin Betting?
+Advantages of Round Robin Betting